Baldo by Hector D. Cantú and Carlos Castellanos for March 05, 2023

 12. Missing large

-jimbong Premium Member about 1 year ago
+jimbong Premium Member over 1 year ago

 OMG!
 I remember those two specific issues!
 I miss good ol’ Mad and all its characters.